Costa Rica Digital Nomad Visa Guide (2024)

 Why?

 Well, thanks partially to pura vida, Costa Rica is one of the happiest countries in the world.
-It is 1st on the Happy Planet Index (which ranks countries according to life expectancy, general well-being, and ecological footprint).
-So, we’re guessing it’s really hard to be uptight, stressed, or negative when faced with such an abundance of positivity from everywhere around you.
+It ranks 4th on the most recent Happy Planet Index (which ranked countries according to life expectancy, general well-being, and ecological footprint in 2021).

 Costa Ricans are relaxed, with an easygoing attitude.
 They live a stress-free life and lean heavily on community and family.
 That’s probably why Costa Rica is a blue zone — a place where people often live past 100 years of age.